fuguigui/fuguigui.github.io/source/_posts/PAI-08.md

 Learning a policy without the detour of learning a value function.

-Given a policy, do forward sampling on the controlled Markov chain and evaluate this policy J(theta).
+Given a policy, do forward sampling on the controlled Markov chain and evaluate this policy $J(\theta)$.
 Then, adjust the parameters by gradient descent or other methods to get a new policy.

 #### Bayesian Learning for policy search